 It’s normal to experience some discomfort after receiving a cavity filling, especially if the decay was deep and close to the root of your tooth.
 While this pain should subside after a few days, it can help to take an over-the-counter pain reliever in the meantime.

-During a filling, your dentist will numb the area around the affected tooth.
+When receiving a filling, your dentist will numb the area around the affected tooth.
 You might feel numb, itchy, or puffy for several hours after the procedure.

-After a tooth filling, some people also experience discomfort and sensitivity to hot or cold temperatures.
 If you feel a slight amount of pain when eating or drinking hot or cold foods or beverages, this is normal and should go away in a matter of days or weeks.
 Unless this pain is severe, there is nothing to worry about.

-Another type of pain or discomfort you might experience after a cavity filling is due to a change in your bite.
+Another type of pain or discomfort you might experience after a cavity filling is a change in your bite.
 If the filling causes your teeth to line up incorrectly, you might experience some sensitivity when biting down.
 This will typically go away with time.

-Finally, you might experience pain related to inflammation in your tooth.
+You also might experience pain related to inflammation in your tooth.
 If your tooth is damaged or you’ve had it filled multiple times, it might need attention from your dentist.